-The criteria for Enlightium Honor courses for students in grades 9–12 require more rigorous evaluation of entrance tests’ results and transcript evaluation.
-Honor courses are identified as “HR” on Enlightium transcripts.
-Additionally, Honor courses are not NCAA approved and need not be assigned to students seeking eligibility to compete as an athlete at the collegiate level.
-Honor courses have a weighted GPA value of +0.5 to the student’s final GPA.
+For students in grades 9–12, honor courses are identified as “HR” on their Enlightium transcripts.
+Additionally, most honor courses are NCAA approved and can be assigned to students seeking eligibility to compete as an athlete at the collegiate level.

-Yes, Enlightium Academy offers Concurrent Credit through Northwest Nazarene University and Advanced Placement courses through College Board for grades 10–12.
+Yes, Enlightium Academy offers Concurrent Credit (CC) courses through Northwest Nazarene University for students in grades 11–12 and Advanced Placement (AP) courses through College Board for grades 9–12.
 These types of courses demand the highest level of participation, peer collaboration, and quality of work from students.
 Students may need to start the AP course(s) as early as July to get ready to take the AP exam in May.
 The AP/CC programs allow students to participate in a college level course and earn college credits while still in high school.
 An Enlightium counselor will work with parents to determine if the student would be able to manage and be successful in Honors or AP/CC courses.

-Advanced Placement is identified on transcripts as “AP” and Concurrent Credits as “CC”.
+Advanced Placement is identified on transcripts as “AP” and Concurrent Credits as “CC.”
 Both have a weighted value of +1.0 to the student's final GPA.

-Students with learning challenges will be evaluated carefully, with consideration of the type and severity of the challenge, as well as Enlightium’s capacity to accommodate the challenges.
+Students with learning challenges will be evaluated carefully with consideration of the type and severity of the challenge, as well as Enlightium’s capacity to accommodate the challenges.

 Although we enroll students identified as needing Individualized Education Program (IEP) services, Enlightium Academy does not assess or update service plans.
 We customize curriculum, assignments, and academic standards for families that seek adaptations through a service plan in collaboration with each student’s resident district and based on the resident district created and managed Individual Service Plan (ISP).
 Students that would like to access our academic intervention program without a service plan will be evaluated carefully by a team of qualified Enlightium staff in collaboration with parents.